 Information on municipal waste is based on estimations from several municipalities.
 Although these may provide sufficiently accurate estimations on management of MSW, it is necessary to improve the quality of these data.
 For example, data on MSW from modern landfills equipped with a weighbridge are not separated from data from other landfills and dumpsites.
-Moreover, municipal company representatives training collection. lack in verification, validation and submission of data on MSW.
-Better quality of data would allow the and Agriculture Ministry of Environmental Protection to assess progress on the modernization of MSW services.
+Moreover, municipal company training representatives lack collection, verification, validation and submission of data on MSW.
+Better quality of data would allow the Agriculture Ministry of and Environmental Protection to assess progress on the modernization of MSW services.